ankur-srivastav/ankur-srivastav.github.io/resume.md

 ## Talks in workshops/ conferences

+**Improving the Subseasonal Variability of the Indian Summer Monsoon in a Climate Model**, 21st Annual Meeting of the Asia Oceania Geosciences Society (AOGS2024), 23-28 June 2024 at Pyeongchang, Gangwon-do, South Korea.

 **Seasonal forecasting of Marine Heat Waves: Translating research to ocean services**.
 World Ocean Science Congress-2024, 27-29 February 2024 jointly organized by NIOT, IIT-Madras and Vijnana Bharti at Chennai.

 **Interaction of rivers with the monsoon system: A climate modelling perspective towards better monsoon forecasts**, International Conference on Climate Change and Agroecosystem: Threats, Opportunities and Solutions (INAGMET-2024), 8-10 February 2024, Banaras Hindu University, Varanasi.